Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Results

 \section{Results}

-This section targets answering the research questions with the results from interviews.
-Sec.~\ref{sec:workflow} illustrates the interviewees' common workflow of data storytelling to ground results for our research questions.
-Then we attempt to answer the first research question by summarizing the roles of AI collaborators and where AI can take the roles according to interviewees' feedback~(Sec.~\ref{sec:where_and_how}).
-Fig.~\ref{fig:task-role} shows the summary of results in Sec.~\ref{sec:workflow} and Sec.~\ref{sec:where_and_how}.
-Next, Sec.~\ref{sec:why} and Sec.~\ref{sec:why_not} present interviewees' reasons about why and why not they would like to collaborate with AI, which is outlined in Fig.~\ref{fig:why_why_not}.
-In this section, we label participants' IDs for opinions they expressed (P1-P18).
+This section targets answering the research questions with interview results. \rem{Sec.~\ref{sec:workflow} introduces the participants' workflow to ground results for our research questions.
+Then, based on why or why not~(Secs.~\ref{sec:why} and~\ref{sec:why_not}) data workers would like to collaborate with AI, we introduce where and how (Sec.~\ref{sec:where_and_how}) they expect the collaboration should be.}